Understanding the Confusion Matrix

 Let’s imagine we have some “thing” that makes predictions.
 It could be a ML model, a pregnancy test, a fortune teller… whatever you want, it’s your story.

-Now, this predictor will sometimes get things right and sometimes get things wrong.
+Now, this binary predictor will sometimes get things right and sometimes get things wrong.
 If you look closer, you can actually split its predictions into four categories:

-1. I said before going into the club that I was going to leave with a girl, and sure enough, I left with the one who became my wife (poor thing, for better or for worse, as they say…)
+1. I said, before going into the club, that I was going to leave with a girl, and sure enough, I left with the one who became my wife (poor thing, for better or for worse, as they say…)

-2. I said before going into the club that I was going to leave with a girl, but no luck, I went home alone.
+2. I said, before going into the club, that I was going to leave with a girl, but no luck, I went home alone.

-3. I said before going into the club that I wasn’t going to leave with a girl, and… I went home alone.
+3. I said, before going into the club, that I wasn’t going to leave with a girl, and… I went home alone.

-4. I said before going into the club that I wasn’t going to leave with a girl, but the way I danced to those wild beats… I ended up leaving with the most beautiful girl of the night.
+4. I said, before going into the club, that I wasn’t going to leave with a girl, but the way I danced to those wild beats… I ended up leaving with the most beautiful girl of the night.

-Yeah, I know, the example is silly, but that’s the point—it sticks in your mind.
+Yeah, I know, the example is silly, but that’s the point, it sticks in your mind.
 And trust me, when it comes to ridiculous examples, you haven’t seen anything yet.
 The worst is yet to come…

 So, we can sum all this up in a table to evaluate how good the predictions are.
-If you go clubbing twice a week on average, by the end of the year you’ve made 104 predictions… and now it’s starting to look legit.
+If you go clubbing twice a week on average, by the end of the year you’ve made 104 predictions… and now it’s starting to look credible.

 What we’re going to do now is make a two-way table: on one side, you put the predictions, and on the other, you put reality.
 So it’s a “Reality vs. Predictions” matrix, and for now, don’t worry about which is the row and which is the column.

-Now, THE REALLY IMPORTANT THING is that in each cell of the table, we’ll indicate whether the prediction was correct and what kind of prediction it was.
+Now, THE REALLY IMPORTANT THING is that in each cell of the table, we will indicate:

 Let’s clarify the vocabulary: